 This post contains affiliate links which means if you purchase something off of one of those links I make a small commission at no extra cost to you.
 Thanks for supporting my blog!

-Chocolate Banana Bread Mug Cakes Recipe
+Banana Chocolate Mug Cakes Recipe

 - ½ cup mashed over-ripe banana I used 1 and ½ bananas

 - ⅓ cup all purpose flour